 As the scope of high school curricula becomes more universal and as new university students become increasingly diverse, new demands are being placed on university faculty.
 Traditionally, research ability and results were emphasized for someone aspiring to become a university professor, which in extreme cases, came down to a measure of papers published.
 At present, however, both teaching ability and a research track record are being emphasized.
 For example, applicants are increasingly being asked to submit sample syllabi and to demonstrate how they would teach an actual class.

 Furthermore, the university classes that a professor might have to teach are changing in terms of size, content, and style.
 In recent years, there is a shift occurring toward student-centric education and active learning class styles are gaining attention.
 These classroom approaches are requiring educators to not only be knowledgeable experts, but also facilitators able to spur learning, which means that educators must acquire these skills.

 The Center for Research and Development of Higher Education has responded by offering, since 2013, UTokyo FFP in order to boost teaching ability, provide more systematic and effective training opportunities, and target graduate school students aiming to be university professors.
 FFP is open to all UTokyo graduate students, which facilitates interaction among students from diverse fields.
 Students coming together from different departments is mutually stimulating and allows valuable human connections to develop as students increase their teaching ability.
 From AY 2016, the program will grow to include UTokyo post-doctoral students and young faculty members (specially appointed researchers, adjunct professors, and others).

 ※It is 8 times (irregular every other week).
 Please refer to the syllabus for the detailed schedule.

-Both Thursday class and Friday class Hongo campus · Fukutake Learning Studio
+Thursday class: Hongo campus · Fukutake Learning Studio

 Graduate students, postdocs, junior faculty and staff